Distraction of charter school debate will not serve Alaska students

 What it mostly represents, however, is a distraction, and Alaska's schools don't need any distractions.
 Our current education system is failing large portions of Alaska students — we have one of the lowest four-year graduation rates in the United States, and that's the state as a whole.
 While that rate has climbed in recent years to over 75 percent, there are still thousands of Alaska students who drop out before getting a high school diploma.

-Recent statistics on graduation rates in rural Alaska have looked more promising, rising into the 70-percent range, though some rural district still see a whopping half of its students drop out before graduating.
+Recent statistics on graduation rates in rural Alaska have looked more promising, rising into the 70-percent range, though some rural districts still see a whopping half of their students drop out before graduating.
 One concern, however, is that part of the reason for the rising graduation rate is that students are graduating without really learning the material.

 One study shows some 60 percent of students entering the University of Alaska system last year from 37 Alaska high schools needed what are now called "zero-level classes" to get up to a level in English and math where they could take entry-level college classes.
 The University statistics show overall, 44 percent need the developmental classes.
 Many of those students came to the university with strong grade-point averages, the study noted.